- What is the Cost of Purchasing a Home: Is It Different for a First-Time Homebuyer

 Maybe yes, maybe no. Haha, but in all sincerity, the previous was a correct answer to this question!
 Allow me to elaborate for you.
 Home inspecting is not the type of industry that is strictly regulated by any particular local governing body, per se.
 As such, it is left to the home inspector to decide the prices he/she would like to charge for their services.

 Many times when you hire a home inspector, you are charged depending on the size or square footage of the new home you are buying.
 There are also a couple of other ways house inspectors go about determining the property inspection cost, but we will not get into them here.

 In addition to the average home inspection prices, most inspectors will provide at least one or two ancillary services for their customers for an additional fee, typically $50 to $150, depending on the service.
 This could consist of offering mold testing services to your clients, private well water testing services, and ala carte inspection services among MANY more.

 No home is perfect (yes, this even includes new and recently built construction).
-A good home inspector will usually discover some issues needing attention or problems that the buyer and seller should be made aware of.
-Going to the following link will take you to view some sample home inspection reports from SPS Inspections – premier provider of home inspection services in Thurston County and the Greater South Puget Sound!
+A good home inspector who provides good customer service will usually discover some issues needing attention or problems that the buyer and seller should be made aware of.
+Going to the following link will take you to view some sample home inspection reports from SPS Inspections – the premier provider of home inspection services in Thurston County and the Greater South Puget Sound!

 Once there, feel free to download the sample inspection reports, or view them as a PDF right in your web browser!